 - relate your use of the site to information that you have specifically and knowingly provided to us, such as through any services we may provide via our website; or

-If you wish not to take advantage of cookies, you may configure your browser not to accept them (although this may disable or render unusable some of the features of our online services).
+You may configure your browser not to accept cookies (although this may disable or render unusable some of the features of our online services).

 Why Do We Collect, Hold, Use and Disclose Your Information?

 We collect, hold, use and disclose your personal information: